stat88/stat88.github.io/logistics_fa22.md

 ### Quizzes and Exams ###

 - **Quizzes** will be held three times during the term in section.
 You must take your quizzes **in the discussion section to which you are assigned.**
-    - Quiz 1: date TBA
+    - Quiz 1: Wednesday 9/7
-    - Quiz 2: date TBA
+    - Quiz 2: Wednesday 9/21
-    - Quiz 3: date TBA
+    - Quiz 3: Wednesday 11/9
-- **Midterm** date TBA, will be held during the normal lecture time.
+- **Midterm** on Tuesday October 11 in lecture
-- **Final Exam** room TBA.
+- **Final Exam** on Thursday, December 15, 11:30 AM to 2:30 PM, Exam Group 14, room TBA.
 It is your responsibility to make sure that you are not enrolled in a class that has a conflicting final exam.
-You **must take the final in order to pass the class**.

 There will be **no alternate quizzes or exams** except as required by campus rules.
 If you have extended time accommodations for tests from DSP, please make sure that you have enough available hours around the times of the regularly scheduled tests.
 This is particularly important for the midterm and the final.
 Also, please make sure we receive your official DSP accommodation letter at least one week before the first test for which you need the accommodations, so we can make the necessary arrangements.